kylephillips/simple-locator/readme.txt

 4. To change the post type, geocoded fields, or map styles, visit Settings > Simple Locator

 == Frequently Asked Questions ==

+= I have a LOT of locations.
+How can I get them imported in bulk? = As of version 1.2.0, Simple Locator includes a bulk CSV data importer.
+If you have your location data available in CSV format with separate address, city and state/province columns, you may use this tool to import your locations as posts and geocode the locations automatically.
+The Google Maps Geocoding API limits requests to 2500 per day, so if your file contains over 2500 rows, it may take multiple days to complete the import.
+See the [Simple Locator Website](http://locatewp.com) for details on importing locations.

 = What 3rd party services does this plugin use? =
 All geocoding and mapping functionality takes advantage of the Google Maps Javascript API V3.
 Unexpected changes in the API service may effect plugin functionality, but any changes will be monitored and addressed as needed.